 - Reevaluate your data center needs from hardware to applications

 - Look at Windows 2012 features and find a reason to move

 - Gain executive support, scale properly, and forecast

 - Setup a test environment, and test the server and applications

 - Give yourself a timeline and develop a process – it won’t happen overnight

-A qualified migration software and services vendor can walk SMBs through the essential phases of migration planning, including determining the scope of the project, how many and what resources to allocate, a migration action blueprint, and the estimated cost.
+A qualified migration software and services vendor can walk businesses through the essential phases of migration planning, including determining the scope of the project, how many and what resources to allocate, a migration action blueprint, and the estimated cost.

-HP offers a Windows 2003 Migration Program specifically designed to help SMBs reduce the difficulty, duration, and risk of a move to Windows Server 2012.
+HP offers a Windows 2003 Migration Program specifically designed to help reduce the difficulty, duration, and risk of a move to Windows Server 2012.
 The program includes support for Server 2012, which offers enterprises virtualization, private cloud, modern data center, and modern applications functionality.